mrmichaelchapo-del/brud-emotion-detector/README.md

 ## ⚛️ What is TSX?
 TSX is literally TypeScript (`.ts`) files with JSX (`.jsx`) in them.
 There is now: `.tsx`

+## What do you use?
+We commonly used the GNU GENERAL PUBLIC LICENSE.